 Alice and Bob exchange probing signals by OFDM frames based on the preamble of 802.11g PHY [15].
+The oscillator frequencies of all devices are aligned, therefore, no frequency synchronization is required.
+From the viewpoint of security this is a worst-case assumption, since Eve benefits from the global synchronizations.
 The USRP devices offer the useful feature that transmitted signals can be precisely timed.
-Subsequently, we are able to create scenarios with either perfect or imperfect synchronization for Alice and Bob, and consequently study its impact on Eve.
-In the following, we outline the signaling protocols for both HD and FD operation.
+Subsequently, we are able to create scenarios with either perfect or imperfect time synchronization for Alice and Bob, and consequently study its impact on Eve.
+We discuss the signal processing at Alice only, since it is essentially the same for Bob and Eve.
+At each time k, the channel state on every OFDM subcarrier is measured by channel estimation.
+After fine time synchronization and performing IDFT on the estimated channel transfer function, Alice gets the channel coefficients: